CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ## Lookup Tables and Views

 ### vds.vds_inventory
-**The main table for filtering and identifying VDS/RESCU sensors.**
+**The main table for filtering and identifying VDS/RESCU sensors locations.**
 This mat view draws info from the various config tables to make it easier to explore and filter VDS sensors.
 It contains all the combinations of `vdsconfig_uid` and `entity_location_uid` **which have produced data** to date.
 It is updated daily via Airflow `vds_pull_vdsdata` DAG.
 Use the geoms and `first_active` and `last_active` fields in this view to select your sensors and then join to `counts_15min_div2` using `vdsconfig_uid` and `entity_location_uid`.